gsoules/MkDocs/digital-archive/docs/archivist/best-practices.md

 work, learn how easy it is to add them, and experience seeing parts of your collection come alive, sometimes discovering connections that you never even know existed, you'll be hooked.

-## Uploading files

-**Never upload large, multi-megabyte files** when [attaching an image or document](/archivist/attach-file/) to an item.

-An exception is lengthy PDF files that have hundreds of pages and/or contain a lot of images.
-If you are creating a PDF file from a Word document, only use small images in the document.

-Images that you upload should generally be no more 1200px on the long edge.
-If you don't know what that means, consult with someone who does.
-If the image has a lot of detail, like a map, you might go as high as 2000px, but better still, make the image [zoomable](/administrator/zoomable-images/).

-**Be kind to users**.
-Large images take longer to display which diminishes the user experience especially for people without broadband internet service.
-Users of mobile devices who have to pay extra, or whose cell service gets downgraded, when they exceed their bandwidth limit, will hate you.
-Don't be that organization that carelessly uploads huge files with no consideration for people who have limited internet access.

 ## Archival file management

 Put a process in place to manage and protect your archival assets using offsite or cloud storage.
-As implied by the section above on uploading large files, the Digital Archive only stores web-sized images. **You cannot use the Digital Archive as a repository for archival assets** such as the original, multi-megabyte TIFF files that a scanner produces.
+As implied by the section below on uploading large files, the Digital Archive should only be used to store web-sized images. **You must not use the Digital Archive as a repository for archival assets** such as the original, multi-megabyte TIFF files that a scanner produces.

 Whatever archival assess management scheme you use, **it should be quick and easy to locate and retrieve the high